Exploring Scouts for four and five year olds

 - Can we attract young people and new adult volunteers, does the movement support the concept and can we resource delivery locally and nationally?

-They’ve found that with further development and funding the Scouts for 4 and 5 year olds project has potential to:
+They found that with further development and funding the Scouts for four and five year olds project has potential to:

 - Improve outcomes for young people and increase the impact of Scouts on society